liferay/liferay-docs/discover/portal/articles/230-calendar/01-using-the-calendar-widget.markdown

     ![Figure 3: When you click anywhere on the calendar, you'll see the event creation pop up appear.
 Click *Edit* to specify details for your event.](../../images/new-calendar-event-popup.png)

-2. Name your event and select and assign it to a calendar.
+2. Name your event and assign it to a calendar.
 Click *Save* to create the event immediately or *Edit* to enter additional information.

     ![Figure 4: You can specify event details such as the event title, start date, end date, description, location, and more.](../../images/new-calendar-event-details.png)

-3. If clicked *Edit*, fill in the *Edit Event* form.
+3. If you clicked *Edit*, complete the *Edit Event* form.
 Enter a start and end time and enter a description.
 To schedule an event that will reoccur regularly, check the *Repeat* box and fill in the *Repeat* pop up.